myCenter-Roblox/mycenter-npm/README.md

 # mycenter-npm
 myCenter API wrapper for Node.JS users.

+# Installation
+Install by running the `npm install --save mycenter-npm` command.

 # Usage

 This will be the most simple form of documentation that you will  ever see in an NPM package.
 If you aren't familiar with Node.JS, **steer clear away from here**.